 Trial weeks under world tour conditions

 At the very heart of our learning approach, there are two trial weeks under world tour to anticipate the difficulties and reality on the ground, to deal with travel fatigue, be used to journalistic habits and learn to live together, to build our team spirit.

 We went to Sarajevo, the Jerusalem of the Balkans, the past summer, and we are going to New-York in December.
 During our trial in Sarajevo, we experienced a typical world tour week – Lazare organized the time interspersing it with meetings with diplomats, interviews and visits.
 Each day Sixtine selected the videos and photos to use in our record of the week.
 Sami filmed the meetings and captured daily life using GoPro.
 Bénédicte compiled the questions to use in interviews and kept a record of everyone’s expenses.
-Each of us practiced our roles under the watchful gaze of our trainers, Samuel Grzybowski (Coexister’s founder and member of Interfaith Tour 1), Victor Graze (member of Interfaith Tour 1), Maylis Philip (Coexister’s communications director), and Laure Boutteau (Coexister’s local group welfare manager).
+Each of us practiced our roles under the watchful gaze of our trainers, Samuel Grzybowski (Coexister’s founder and member of Interfaith Tour 1), Victor Grezes (member of Interfaith Tour 1), Maylis Philip (Coexister’s communications director), and Laure Boutteau (Coexister’s local group welfare manager).